Test Detail

 Frequently Asked Questions about Uric Acid

-Q. What is a uric acid test used for?
+Q. What is an Uric Acid test used for?

-Q. Is there any risk associated with a uric acid test?
+Q. Is there any risk associated with an Uric Acid test?

-There is no risk associated with a uric acid test.
+There is no risk associated with an Uric Acid test.
 However, you may feel slight pain at the site of needle pricking, which is usually self-limiting.
-Rarely, some people may also experience swelling or bruising at the injection site.
+Some people may also experience swelling or bruising at the injection site.
 Applying ice over the area 3-4 times for about a week may provide relief.
 If it does not get better, consult your doctor.

-Q. What do the uric acid test results mean?
+Q. What do the results of an Uric Acid test mean?

-If your uric acid test results show higher levels, it might indicate conditions like gout, kidney stones, liver cirrhosis, obesity, malnutrition, hypothyroidism, and anemia.
-Whereas, if the test shows lower levels, it indicates liver disease, Wilson's disease, or a syndrome of inappropriate antidiuretic hormone (SIADH).
+If your Uric Acid test results show higher levels, it might indicate conditions like gout, kidney stones, liver cirrhosis, obesity, malnutrition, hypothyroidism, and anemia.
+Whereas, if the test shows lower levels, it may indicate liver disease, Wilson's disease, or a syndrome of inappropriate antidiuretic hormone (SIADH).

 Q. What is gout and its symptoms?

 Gout is a type of arthritis that causes sudden and severe joint pain.
-It usually affects only one or two joints at the same time, typically in the feet and ankles.
+It usually affects only one or two joints simultaneously, typically in the feet and ankles.
 The common symptoms of gout are intense joint pain, redness, stiffness, swelling, and tenderness in joints.

 Q. What are the symptoms of kidney stones?